-After a chaotic end-of-term rush, Congress finally passed a new “Farm Bill” just before the holiday break last year.
+After a chaotic end-of-term rush, Congress finally passed a new “Farm Bill” just before the 2018 holiday break.
 In a significant development for farmers and hemp-product manufacturers, the Agriculture Improvement Act of 2018 allows the cultivation and sale of hemp nationally.

 In a nutshell, the legislation:

-- Defines hemp as the plant Cannabis sativa L. delta-9 with a THC concentration of not more than 0.3 percent by dry weight
+Defines hemp as the plant Cannabis sativa L. delta-9 with a THC concentration of not more than 0.3% by dry weight.

-Delegates to states extensive authority to regulate the production and sale of hemp and hemp products (with a promised federal regulatory regime as backup)
+Delegates to states broad authority to regulate the production and sale of hemp and hemp products (with a promised federal regulatory regime as backup).

 That at least some federal lawmakers would support a significant expansion of freedom in the hemp market doesn’t come as a complete surprise, however, since the 2014 Farm Bill already lifted some historical restrictions on hemp.
-That bill established pilot programs for study and research under the authority of state governments and institutions of higher education.
+That bill established pilot programs for study and research under state governments’ authority and higher education institutions.

-But perhaps most importantly, the liberalization of trade in hemp is widely believed to have been championed by none other than U.S. Sen. Mitch McConnell, R-Kentucky.
-Senate Majority Leader McConnell represents a state that’s historically been perhaps the country’s greatest single hemp producer.
+Most importantly, U.S. Sen. Mitch McConnell, R-Kentucky, has championed the liberalization of trade in hemp.
+Senate Majority Leader McConnell represents a state that’s historically been perhaps the country’s most significant single hemp producer.

 According to the Hemp Business Journal (yes, that’s a thing), “U.S. retail sales for hemp food and beverage products, personal care products, supplements, car parts, and more, reached $820 million” in 2017.
 Food, beverage, and dietary supplements made up nearly a quarter of that market, generating $182 million in revenue.
 The journal also estimated hemp would grow to exceed $1.2 billion over the next three years.